katieravenwood/streamlit_goodreads_app/README.md

 # Goodreads Streamlit App

-A Streamlit Goodreads app.
+A Streamlit Goodreads app, based on the one created by Tyler Richards.
 Check it out [here](https://katieravenwood-streamlit-goodreads-app-books-xox7ht.streamlitapp.com/).